Rollins Inc. (ROL) Shares Up Despite Recent Market Volatility

-Rollins Inc. (NYSE: ROL) has experienced a rise in its stock price by 0.19 compared to its previous closing price of 42.29.
-However, the company has seen a gain of 2.79% in its stock price over the last five trading days.
+The stock price of Rollins Inc. (NYSE: ROL) has jumped by 1.65 compared to previous close of 42.32.
+Despite this, the company has seen a gain of 1.73% in its stock price over the last five trading days.

 Is It Worth Investing in Rollins Inc. (NYSE: ROL) Right Now?

-Rollins Inc. (NYSE: ROL) has a higher price-to-earnings ratio of 54.32x compared to its average ratio,, and the 36-month beta value for ROL is at 0.67.
-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Rollins Inc. (NYSE: ROL) is 55.15x, which is above its average ratio.
+Moreover, the 36-month beta value for ROL is 0.68.
+Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Sponsored